ptrhvns/meals/README.md

 # Meals

-NOTE: I have suspended work on this project to focus on getting an AWS certification.
+NOTE: I have stopped working on this project to focus on other things.

 ## Description